Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Reward Reweighed, Reselected, and Retrained Prototypical Part Network (R3-ProtoPNet)

 \subsection{Reward Reweighed, Reselected, and Retrained Prototypical Part Network (R3-ProtoPNet)}

 After having collected high-quality human feedback data and trained a reward model, we can now incorporate it into a fine-tuning framework to improve the interpretability of ProtoPNet.
-We incorporate the reward model via a three step process consisting of reward weighting, reselection, and retraining.
+We incorporate the reward model via a three step process consisting of reward weighing, reselection, and retraining.
 Each step is described in more detail below.
+Figure \ref{fig:framework} provides an overview of our proposed framework.